dueckes/bliki/effective_architect.md

 ### Build a Community of Learning
 - Have senior technologists meet regularly and share learnings and progress
 - Communities of Practice (CoPs) are a great vehicle for this

+## The Modern Architect: The 'Software Development Coach'
+Perhaps this is the term that best describes the modern architect?
+The modern architect works with autonomous, highly skilled cross-functional teams and apply their role in servant leadership style.
+They often have a wealth of experience working with agile practices that span all parts of the organisation, and so are capable coaches on both agile and technical practices.